modyo/modyo-docs/docs/en/platform/core/api.md

 ### Authentication

-To use the Modyo API, it is first necessary to authenticate a specific user who will be the one to invoke the different services.
+To use the Modyo API, it is first necessary to authenticate the user who will be invoking the different services.

 Modyo provides 2 possible authentication methods to invoke the API:

 * Bearer Token
 * Admin session cookie

-The following explains how to use each of these methods.
+We will explain how to use each of these methods below.

 #### Bearer Token

-The first thing we must do is register our application to consume the API.
-For this, in the administrative menu we will access the option _Settings _/_ API access_ and click on the **+ New** button.
+The first thing you must do is register your application to consume the API.
+To do this, you can access the _Settings_/_API access_ section in the administrative menu and click on the **+ New** button.

-In the following view, we will give our application a name (in our example "My application") and a description that distinguish it, and we must also enter a redirection URL and a session logout URL, which will be invoked at the end
+In the next view you can name your application (in our example we will call it "My application") and a description to distinguish it from other applications.
+You must also enter a redirection URL and a session logout URL, which will be invoked when a user's session is closed.
-A user's session.

 ![New API Access](/assets/img/platform/new-API-access.png)

-When saving the information of our application, Modyo will show us a view where we will see the _callback URL_ (which corresponds to the Redirect URI field entered in the previous step) and also the _Application ID_ and _Secret_ fields that we can use later.
+When saving the information of your application, Modyo will show you a view where you will see the _callback URL_ (which corresponds to the Redirect URI field entered in the previous step) and the _Application ID_ and _Secret_ fields that you can use later.

 ![New API Access](/assets/img/platform/save-API-access.png)

 ::: warning Warning
-Keep in mind that when you log out of one of your sites, a _GET_ will be made to all the logout URLs of your API access applications, which could generate some unwanted redirects if a URL is used No care in that field.
+Keep in mind that when you log out of one of your sites, a _GET_ command will be sent to all the logout URLs of your API access applications, which could generate unwanted redirects if a URL is set incorrectly in this field.
 :::

-With our application already registered, just assign that application to the user or users that will make use of the API.
-For this, we must access the option _Settings _/_ Team_ in the menu and select an existing user or create a new one, which must have an administrative role within the application (for more details refer to [Users and Roles section](/en/platform/core/roles.html)).
-In the edit view of the administrator user, we will access the _API Access_ tab and select the option `+ New Access Token`
+Once your application is registered, you can assign that application to the user or users that will make use of the API.
+For this, you must access the _Settings_/_Team_ section of the menu and select an existing user or create a new one.
+This user must have an administrative role within the application (for more details refer to [Users and Roles section](/en/platform/core/roles.html)).

+In the edit view of the administrator user, you can click on the _API Access_ tab and select the `+ New Access Token` option.

 ![Team Member API Access 1](/assets/img/platform/team-member-API-access-1.png)

-In the _popup_ shown below, select the name of the application we just created, in our example "My application", and then `Create Token`
+In the _popup_ shown below, select the name of the application we just created, in our example "My application", and then `Create Token`.

 ![Team Member API Access 2](/assets/img/platform/team-member-API-access-2.png)

 ::: warning Warning
-You should keep in mind that administrative users can only execute actions through the Modyo administrative API if they have the necessary permissions to perform each action.
+You should keep in mind that administrative users can only execute actions through the Modyo administrative API if they have the necessary permissions.
 For example, an administrator with the role of "Developer" on a site cannot execute the "Publish" action on that site.
 :::

-Finally, we will now see that in the "Manage Access Tokens" section our application ("My application") will appear, along with a highlighted value in red which corresponds precisely to the _access token_, and that
-We will use below to perform authenticated _requests_ on the Modyo API.
+Finally, you will now see your application ("My application") in the "Manage Access Tokens", along with a highlighted value in red which corresponds to the _access token_ that you will need to use to perform authenticated _requests_ with the Modyo API.

 ![Team Member API Access 3](/assets/img/platform/team-member-API-access-3.png)

-Ready!
-With our token already created, we can begin to take advantage of all the options that we gives the Modyo Administrative API.
-For example, if we want to see a list of roles for users administrators available, we can perform a _request_ to _endpoint_ `/api/admin/roles`, including in the _header_ HTTP _ "Authorization: Bearer" _ the value of the _access token_ previously obtained:
+All done!
+Now that you have created your token, you can start benefiting from the wide range of options provided by the Modyo Administrative API.
+For example, if you want to see a list of available roles for administrative users, you can perform a _request_ to the `/api/admin/roles` _endpoint_, including in the HTTP _header_  the value of the previously obtained _access token_ for the _"Authorization: Bearer"_ field:

 ``` shell
 curl -X GET https://example.modyo.com/api/admin/roles -H 'Authorization: Bearer
  8c280dcc1fcff361aa1120836841b4b82faab23e912148c91766bbf5e452ab56 '
 ```

-The response obtained from the service is an `HTTP 200 OK`, and contains the information of the roles in its _response_ in JSON format:
+The response obtained from the service is an `HTTP 200 OK` and contains the information of the roles in its _response_ in JSON format:

 ``` json
 {